-A list of FAQs which didn’t find their way into this list can be found in the Bug Tracking System.
+Questions that didn’t find their way into this list may be found in the Bug Tracking System.

 How should I cite DUNE?